godotengine/godot-docs/classes/class_renderingserver.rst

 :ref:`ViewportUpdateMode<enum_RenderingServer_ViewportUpdateMode>` **viewport_get_update_mode**\ (\ viewport\: :ref:`RID<class_RID>`\ ) |const| :ref:`🔗<class_RenderingServer_method_viewport_get_update_mode>`

 Returns the viewport's update mode.
-See :ref:`ViewportUpdateMode<enum_RenderingServer_ViewportUpdateMode>` constants for options.

 \ **Warning:** Calling this from any thread other than the rendering thread will be detrimental to performance.